103-year-old says 2020 has been the craziest year she’s seen

 Rugal’s son, Ronald, normally flies in from California to celebrate his mother’s birthday, but since COVID-19 ruined those plans, he sent his love from afar through a sweet video.

+“She always talks about her husband, mostly about how he looked,” Fairman said.
+“She keeps pictures of him when they were younger in her room.
+You can tell she has just been genuinely happy and not because of material things.”

-Rugal also talked about the long walks she used to take when she was younger.
-She said she would walk at least one mile a day to enjoy the fresh air and get her body moving.
+Rugal also talked about the long walks she use to take when she was younger.
+She said she would at least walk one mile a day to enjoy the fresh air and get her body moving.

 The last bit of advice Rugal left us all with as we ended out conversation was this: stay calm, stay home, and just take it easy.